pythagoras-dev/parameterizable/README.md

 You should derive your class from it if you want to use the functionality of this package.
-* `ParameterizableClass.get_params()` - a method to be defined in a subclass, returns the current parameters of an object as a dictionary.
+* `ParameterizableClass.get_params()` - a method to be defined in a subclass, returns the current parameters of an object as a regular dictionary.
 * `ParameterizableClass.get_default_params()` - returns the default parameters
-of the class as a dictionary.
+of the class as a regular dictionary.
 * `ParameterizableClass.__get_portable_params__()` - returns a 'portable'
 dictionary of the object's parameters.
 * `ParameterizableClass.__get_portable_default_params__()` - returns